-ERP systems come in all types of varieties, shapes, and sizes, ranging from the massive Tier I packages like SAP and Oracle, to the smaller, more focused nice point solutions like Salesforce and Workday.
+ERP systems come in all types of varieties, shapes, and sizes, ranging from the massive Tier I packages like SAP and Oracle, to the smaller, point solutions like Salesforce and Workday.
 In addition, there are a host of industry-focused solutions cropping up every day, along with software as a service (SaaS), open source, and best of breed systems.
 There are so many options, in fact, that Panorama tracks literally hundreds of ERP software solutions in the industry research and consulting services we provide to our clients.

 While there may not necessarily be anything to be afraid of when it comes to navigating through the dizzying array of options, it is easy to bastardize your ERP system to the point where it doesn’t fit with your business strategy, operations, and requirements.
 Every day we see companies across the world make ill-advised decisions regarding when selecting and implementing their ERP systems.
 Here are some of the common mistakes we come across: